ElektraInitiative/libelektra/src/libs/highlevel/README.md

 The API contains one header that is not automatically included from `elektra.h`.
 You can use it with `#include <elektra/conversion.h>`.
 The header provides the functions Elektra uses to convert your configuration values to and from strings.
-In most cases, you won't need to use these functions directly, but the might still be useful sometimes (e.g. in combination with `elektraGetType` and `elektraGetValue`).
+In most cases, you won't need to use these functions directly, but the might still be useful sometimes (e.g. in combination with `elektraGetType` and `elektraGetRawString`).

 ## Quickstart
 The quickest way to get started is to adapt the following piece of code to your needs: